12 Planning & RL for Transformers (Advanced Topic)

 Agent decomposition: Serialization

-Attention-based transformers can infer useful sub-agents, subgoals, or roles from by serialization of context in token stream
+Attention-based transformers can infer useful sub-agents, subgoals, or roles through the serialization of context in the token stream:

-- Learn useful decompositions directly from experience or data
+- Learns useful decompositions directly from experience or data.

 In this sense, agentic structure need not be engineered entirely by hand; it can be learned from human data, experience or self-supervision (simulation).